zencart/documentation/content/user/products/download_delivery_methods.md

 ## Download by Redirect

 **Download by Redirect - when set to True** uses the Linux/UNIX "symlink" feature to create a temporary file "stub" in the /pub folder.
 Then your customer is directed to that file-stub for their download.
-This means the customer can only ever access it via that stub, which disappears after their download is over.
-It hides the "real" location of the file so they can't just share the download link with others and have them steal your downloads for free.
+This means the customer can only ever access it via that stub, which also disappears after their download is over.

+This approach hides the "real" location of the file so customers can't just share the download link with others and have them steal your downloads for free.

-This option only works on Linux hosts.
-On Windows hosts this option will not work because Windows doesn't support symlinks, at least not via PHP.
+This option works well on Linux hosts.
+Many older Windows hosts using older PHP versions don't support symlinks.

-This option requires that the "pub" folder be set to read-write permissions, typically 777 (or 755 on suexec hosts).
+This option requires that the "pub" folder be set to read-write permissions, typically 755.

 This method is not affected by PHP `max_execution_time` limits.

 This approach can be problematic if several people buy and download the same thing at the same time, because there's some garbage-collection that cleans up symlinks, and if that happens during someone's download, the cleanup could break the download.

-Your Apache/Nginx logs may give you more insights about download-by-redirect downloads.
+For statistics or analytics, your Apache/Nginx logs may give you more insights about download-by-redirect downloads.
 You won't find those in PHP logs.

 ### Serving files via a URL such as sharing Dropbox links

 If using Dropbox links for your file URLs, change the `&dl=0` to `&dl=1` on the "sharing link" that Dropbox gives you.
 This will make the download happen immediately, instead of the customer seeing the file open on the Dropbox website.

+You may want to do similarly for sharing URLs from other cloud-storage services.
+Be sure to test the links in a "private browsing mode" or "incognito mode" browser session to be sure the link works and that you're not giving "too much permission" (such as accidentally sharing a google-docs "edit" mode page).

 ### Serving files via AWS